Notice of Privacy Practices

 To request an amendment, please contact our Privacy Officer.

 To request an accounting of disclosures, you must submit your request in writing to our Privacy Officer.
-Your request must state a time period, which may not be longer than six years and may not include dates before April 14, 2003.
+Your request must state a time period, which may not be longer than six years from your requested date.
 The first list you request within a 12-month period will be free.
 For additional lists, we may charge you for the cost of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.
 This will not include disclosures made for the purpose of treatment, payment, or health care operations.

-- Right to Request Restrictions of Your Protected Health Information.
 You have the right to request a restriction or limitation on the health information we use or disclose about you for treatment, payment or health care operations.
 You also have the right to request a limit on your health information we disclose to someone who is involved in your care or for the payment of your care, like a family member or friend.
 For example, you could ask that we not use or disclose information about a surgery you had to your spouse.
 We are not required to agree with your request.
 If we do agree, we will comply with your request unless the information is needed to provide emergency treatment.
-If you wish to request restrictions regarding your medical record, please contact our Privacy Officer for additional information.
+If you wish to request restrictions regarding your health information, please contact our Privacy Officer for additional information.

 You have a right to request a restriction on the health information we disclose to your health plan if the disclosure is for the purpose of carrying out payment or healthcare operations and is not otherwise required by law; and the health information pertains solely to a health care item or service for which you, or the person other than the health plan on your behalf, has paid Gundersen Health System in full for that health care item or service.
 If you wish to request restrictions on the health information we disclose to your health plan, please contact: Executive Director of Revenue Cycle, 1900 South Avenue, NCA3-02, La Crosse, Wisconsin 54601, (608) 775-4370.